MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/New-SmbClientCertificateMapping.md

 ### -Namespace

-Specifies the namespace in which the certificate mappings are located.
+Specifies the namespace of the QUIC server.
+For example, `server1.contoso.com`.
 By default, the cmdlet searches in the `root\cimv2\Security\MicrosoftTlsCertificateMappingProvider` namespace.

 ```yaml
 Type: String